eveilyeverafter/Flip2BeRAD/README.md

 (e.g., BestRAD), the barcode plus cut site combination can occur on the reverse read.
 This is problematic when downstream programs (e.g., stacks) require that these be on the forward read.
-There are two flavors of Flip2BeRAD: a fuller feature Python script and a C++ program.
+There are two flavors of Flip2BeRAD: a fuller featured Python script and a quicker C++ variant.
 Both perform similarly but currently the Python version has more functionality.